annalisew19/MICB475_Team4/meeting_notes/feb_24.md

   - "there is a story in here"

 ## Future Reference
-- Simple Machine Learning: RF
+- Simple Machine Learning: RF <- add this in (Dr. Sun will send it)
   - Take OTU table, and train the AI to find patterns in the OTU, and apply model to (just) outcome and then outcome/age (create 2 separate tables)
   - It creates decision trees for all patterns
   - Take in individual OTUs...
 70% of data used for training, 30% use for applied/testing